Hor318/New-Computer-Install/README.md

 _______________
 ## How do I run this?

-Easy!
+It's easy!
 Either download the .ps1 file, right click, and run with powershell...
 Or download the latest release from the release page
 > [Releases](https://github.com/aar318/New-Computer-Install/releases)

 After you run it the program will prompt for admin credentials and then just follow the on screen prompts (95% automated currently with a couple of confirmation prompts and a computer name change)